 - Plant matter is extracted in a 24hour wet extraction process.

-- Our fibres are mordanted in a 3-day process, including the 2-day curing process.
+- My fibres are mordanted in a 3-day process, including the 2-day curing process.

-- Dyeing the mordanted yarn is a process which we do over 24 hours.
+- Dyeing the mordanted yarn is a process which I do over 24 hours.

 - The dyed yarn then cures for up to three weeks before it gets a final rinse.